 }

-A constructor is a special block of code that initializes a newly created object.
-It has the same name as the class and does not have a return type, not even void.
-Constructors can be overloaded to provide multiple ways to initialize an object.
+A constructor is a special block of code that runs automatically when an object is created.
+It has the same name as the class and no return type, not even void.

 class Person {